-Hastings District Council often receives complaints regarding noise from bird scare devices used on orchards in the region.
-If used thoughtlessly, bird scare devices can cause serious annoyance and disturbance to the public.
+Hastings District Council often receives complaints regardng noise from bird scaring devices used on orchards in the district.
+If used thoughtlessly, bird scaring devices can cause serious annoyance and disturbance to the public.

-The Hastings District Plan Section 14.2 Noise (PDF, 94 KB) (refer 188.8.131.52) sets down rules for the use of bird scare devices on how and when they should be operated as well as how to avoid causing a nuisance.
+The Hastings District Plan Section 25.1.7A Noise sets down rules for the use of bird scaring devices on how and when they should be operated as well as how to avoid causing a nuisance.